thatdevgirl/backgrid-cell-extensions/README.md

 ImageCell
 -----------

 This cell extends the Backgrid Cell so that it inserts an image into the table cell.
 Model data should contain the URI of the image.
+The column data can optionally include a "class" property to add class name(s) to the image tag.

 BooleanCell
 -----------